Have you ever noticed black, sooty mold growing on your plants? It’s unsightly, and if you ignore it, it can cause damage to your plants.

 The sticky residue is produced by insects such as aphids, mealybugs, and whiteflies.
 As the insects feed, they leave honeydew on the plants, encouraging mold growth.

-The mold doesn’t usually kill the plants but can make them unattractive.
+The mold doesn’t usually kill the plants, but it can make them unattractive.
 It can also block sunlight from reaching the leaves, stunting their growth [2].

-Plants affected by sooty mold include rhododendrons, magnolia trees, gardenias, holly, crepe myrtles, and citrus trees.
+Sooty mold affects several plants.
+These include rhododendrons, magnolia trees, gardenias, holly, crape myrtles, and citrus trees.

 How to Get Rid of Sooty Mold Naturally